This document reviews configuring ECR as a registry for a Spinnaker installation

 deploymentEnvironment: sidecars: spin-clouddriver: - name: token-refresh dockerImage: quay.io/skuid/ecr-token-refresh:latest mountPath: /etc/passwords configMapVolumeMounts: - configMapName: token-refresh-config mountPath: /opt/config/ecr-token-refresh

-Define ECR registry
+Define an ECR registry

 dockerRegistry: enabled: true accounts: - name: my-ecr-registry address: https://<aws-account-id>.dkr.ecr.<aws-region>.amazonaws.com username: AWS passwordFile: /etc/passwords/my-ecr-registry.pass